Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 <img src="Extended_results_files/figure-html/R_squared-1.png" style="display: block; margin: auto;" />
-**Figure 4**: Performance comparison of divergence vs balance.
-In (a), the R squared of linear models for divergence and balance are shown for each richness level.
-In (b), the estimates of the linear models for divergence and balance are shown for each richness level.
+**Figure 4**: Performance comparison of divergence vs imbalance.
+In (a), the R squared of linear models for divergence and imbalance are shown for each richness level.
+In (b), the estimates of the linear models for divergence and imbalance are shown for each richness level.

-We can see that the R squared of divergence as predictor of stability becomes smaller as richness increases, while the R squared of balance as predictor of stability does not (actually increases slightly).
+We can see that the R squared of divergence as predictor of stability becomes smaller as richness increases, while the R squared of imbalance as predictor of stability does not (actually increases slightly).

-## Comparing unique explanatory power of balance and divergence
+## Comparing unique explanatory power of imbalance and divergence

-Now we build a linear model were stability is modeled as a function of balance and divergence.
+Now we build a linear model were stability is modeled as a function of imbalance and divergence.
-Then, we compared the variance explained by the full model compared to a model containing either only balance or only divergence.
+Then, we compared the variance explained by the full model compared to a model containing either only imbalance or only divergence.

-### Full model - balance and divergence
+### Full model - imbalance and divergence

 ``` r